Painting Color Selection

 What colors should I pick?

-Now we are getting into the more difficult questions, but there are still guide posts.
+Now we are getting into the more difficult questions, but there are still guideposts.
 In Tucson tans and beiges are popular as they are soft and neutral.
 Which tan or beige?
 Interiors with high ceilings and lots of light can handle the darker shades while smaller and darker homes or offices need lighter colored paint.
-When I do the bid for you I’ll be happy to recommend conservitive colors and show you where accent walls can be.
-If you’re looking for a high end color scheme that coordinates with furniture and uses different colors through out the house then please read the interior decorator section.
-They are much more affordable than you might imagine ($100 – $150)
+When I do the bid for you I’ll be happy to recommend conservative colors and show you where accent walls can be.
+If you’re looking for a high end color scheme that coordinates with furniture and uses different colors throughout the house then please read the interior decorator section.
+They are much more affordable than you might imagine ($100 – $150).

 Popular Paint Store Brochures